-The walk about which I am writing doesn’t concern the film of that name, though both are love stories.
-The walk I’m speaking of is about the trip down an isle of a church that my wife and I took ten years ago today.
-And really I’m writing not just of that walk, but of a journey… about the independent paths we traveled alone to get to that wedding day, and the walk we’ve taken hand in hand ever since.
+The walk I’m speaking of is the walk down the isle of a church that my wife and I took twelve years ago.
+And really, I’m writing not just of that walk, but of a journey… about the independent paths my wife and I traveled to get to that wedding day, and the walk we’ve taken hand-in-hand ever since.

 We both lived in New York at various times in our lives, but never met.
-I also lived in Vienna and Amsterdam, and for a time my wife lived near Dublin, which is where she was when we first met and became friends.
-As the song goes, it was a long and winding road that brought her to my door.
+I’ve also lived in Vienna, Austria, and Amsterdam, in The Netherlands, and for a time my wife lived near Dublin, Ireland, which is where she was when we first met and became friends.
+As the song goes, “God blessed the broken road that led me straight to you.”
 It’s frightening to consider how very small the odds really were that these two babies pictured here ever met at all, but meet they did.

 –A grateful husband and daddy (in Texas of all places)

 Awww- I am so glad the winding road brought me to you sweets.
 You are my best friend.
 I love you so much and am so grateful you are in my life.

 I can only hope that someday our lil pumpkin will find her perfect someone and love them as much as I love you:)

 I’m glad once that long and winding road brought you to Texas in the summer heat you didn’t turn tail and head back to New York or Ireland.
 LOL.
 You’re the love of my life and I’m the luckiest guy in the world to have two such lovely girls at home.
 Enjoy your day until I can get home from work and we can celebrate more properly. 🙂

 Awe….sniff, sniff….you guys are indeed the perfect couple and I am so very happy that the winding road placed you in each others arms!
 Happy Anniversary with love and hugs…M & D

 PS. your little pumpkin will surely find such happiness as well because she has amazing parents as role models!